Ekiden: A Platform for Confidentiality-Preserving, Trustworthy, and Performant Smart Contract Execution: Overview of

-\paragraph{Workflow} We now sketch the contract creation and request execution workflow, providing further details on \Cref{fig:workflow}.
+We now sketch the contract creation and request execution workflow, providing further details on \Cref{fig:workflow}.
 The detailed formal protocol is presented in \cref{sec:protocoldetails}.

 For simplicity, we assume a client has a priority list of compute nodes to use.
-In \Cref{sec:fullprotocol}, we describe a coordinator that facilitates compute node discovery and load balancing.
+In practice, a coordinator can be employed to facilitate compute node discovery and load balancing.
 We denote a client as $\ekdparty$ and a compute node as $\computenode$.

 \paragraph{Contract creation}